Valve/valve.github.io/source/_posts/2013-07-13-existential-operator-in-coffeescript.markdown

 This will result in a compile-time error:
-` the variable "abc" can't be assigned with ?= because it has not been declared before`. and prevents a `ReferenceError` at run time.
+` the variable "abc" can't be assigned with ?= because it has not been declared before`.
+This compile-time checking is very helpful, because it prevents a `ReferenceError` at run time.

 If you know Ruby, `||=` is the same thing there.